ajnyga/funding/README.md

 Crossref provides funding to support the development of the version 2.1 of this plugin and other Crossref-related plugins.

+Versions 1.0 and 2.0 of the plugin were created by The Federation of Finnish Learned Societies (https://tsv.fi) with funding provided by OpenAIRE Alternative Funding Mechanism for APC-free Open Access journals and platforms.

 TODO
 ---------------
 - Add funding data to OAI-PMH, OpenAIRE?